sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 .. code-block:: python

     sphinx_gallery_conf = {
-        'filename_pattern' : 'plot_awesome_example\.py'
+        'filename_pattern' : 'plot_awesome_example.py'
     }

-Here, we escape ``'.'`` because it is a special character in `regular expressions`_.
+Here, one should escape the dot ``'\.'`` as otherwise python `regular expressions`_ matches any character.
+Nevertheless, as one is targetting a specific file, it is most certainly going to match the dot in the filename.

 Similarly, to build only examples in a specific directory, you can do:

 .. code-blocK:: python